By definition, the "black box" remains one of the most functional means of data collection ever.

 How the project was born

-Researchers from the University of Tasmania, who have been interested in environmental sustainability for some time, have chosen to collaborate with Clemenger BBDO, the creative agency The Glue Society.
+Researchers at the University of Tasmania, who have long been interested in issues of environmental sustainability, have chosen to collaborate with Clemenger BBDO, the creative agency The Glue Society.
 The union of the two associations led to the birth of Earth's Black Box.

 The project is expected to be completed in early 2022, but most systems are already partially active.
-You just need to carry out control tests and make sure that everything goes the right way.
+You just need to carry out some control tests and make sure that everything is going smoothly.

-One of the main objectives is to push humanity to act more responsibly, especially with regard to environmental management issues.
+One of the main objectives is to push humanity to act in a more responsible way, especially regarding environmental management issues.

 How?
 Through the anxiety of judgment.